EOPF-Sample-Service/xarray-eopf/docs/guide.md

 For SLSTR products, a terrain correction is applied during this process.
 This is necessary because the original geolocation is corrected only for Earth curvature, but not for terrain variability caused by topography.
-See See the [SLSTR product description](https://sentiwiki.copernicus.eu/web/slstr-products) for details.
+See the [SLSTR product description](https://sentiwiki.copernicus.eu/web/slstr-products) for details.